neophyte-s/OnlineExamPlatform/README.md

 # OnlineExamPlatform
-This Project is purely made on JavaScript .
+This Project is purely made on JavaScript .For database Firebase was used!
+Credits to the teammate and constant support : [novellino-tg](https://github.com/novellino-tg)